Genevieve Fuji Johnson

 Her current and previous research projects have been funded by Social Sciences and Humanities Research Council of Canada grants.

-Dr. Johnson is an Associate Faculty Member of the Department of Gender, Sexuality, and Women’s Studies, and a Dialogue Associate and member of the Steering Committee of the Morris J. Wosk Centre for Dialogue, SFU.
-She has served as a member of the Board of Directors (2009–2011) and Executive (2010–2011) of the Canadian Political Science Association.
+Dr. Johnson is the Chair of the Graduate Program in Political Science, SFU.
+She is also an Associate Faculty Member of the Department of Gender, Sexuality, and Women’s Studies and a Dialogue Associate of the Morris J. Wosk Centre for Dialogue, SFU.
+In addition, she is a member of the SFUFA Executive Committee.

 Dr. Johnson’s articles include the following: